pkivolowitz/CSC3510-S-2020/INSTALLATION.md

 6. Scroll down to `Windows Subsystem for Linux`.
 7. Ensure this is checked.
 If it is not, checking it will enbable WSL.
 8. Hit OK and close settings related windows.
+9. Restart Windows.
+Windows will update and restart.

-There is a tiny change your computer BIOS will need a tickle to enable Virtualization Technology.
+There is a tiny chance your computer BIOS will need a tickle to enable Virtualization Technology.
 You won't find out until much later.
 Microsoft is Wonderful.

 ### Install Ubuntu on Windows